 If you want to email your clients or someone else the analytics on a specific site, you can set up weekly or monthly reports to go out automatically.
 The screenshot shows you all that you can send and you can choose from any of the set of metrics, including but not limited to general statistics, top pages, and keywords.
 The email reports are nicely formatted and designed for easy reading.

-As you can see from this post, Analytify has taken those cumbersome metrics you constantly dig for in your Google Analytics dashboard and brought them to your WordPress site in an accessible, easy-to-read format.
+As you can see from this post, Analytify has taken those cumbersome metrics you constantly dig for in your Google Analytics dashboard and brought them to your WooCommerce site in an accessible, easy-to-read format.
 As someone who pays attention to my stats and uses them to inform decisions, I was so impressed with how all this works that I have decided to use it myself as a tool to improve my workflow.

 There are several options for licensing in the pro version and add-ons can be purchased separately or in bundles.
 I encourage you to check out their Pro version and get a firm grip on your own WordPress sites analytics.